thepeacockproject/peacockprojectorg/docs/intel/installation.md

 Here's how to get up and running with Peacock.

 1. Join the Peacock Discord server (https://thepeacockproject.org/discord).
-You must have a 7 day or older Discord account to join.

 2. Go to the `#downloads` channel in the above Discord server and download the latest Peacock build.